naolduga/libra/language/README.md

 ## How is this folder organized?

 ```
 ├── README.md            # This README
 ├── benchmarks           # Benchmarks for the Move language VM and surrounding code
 ├── bytecode_verifier    # The bytecode verifier
 ├── e2e_tests            # Infrastructure and tests for the end-to-end flow
 ├── functional_tests     # Testing framework for the Move language
+├── stackless_bytecode   # Stackless bytecode generator, and translator to Boogie IVL
 ├── compiler             # The IR to Move bytecode compiler
 ├── stdlib               # Core Move modules and transaction scripts
+├── tools
+    ├── cost_synthesis   # Infrastructure for gas cost synthesis
+    ├── repl             # REPL (Read–Eval–Print Loop) tool for the Move language
+    └── test_generation  # Bytecode generation for testing purposes
+├── transaction_builder  # Transaction program creation module
 ├── test.sh              # Script for running all the language tests
 └── vm
-    ├── cost_synthesis # Cost synthesis for bytecode instructions
-    ├── src            # Bytecode language definitions, serializer, and deserializer
+    ├── serializer_tests # Bytecode serializer proptests
-    ├── tests          # VM tests
+    ├── src              # VM core files
     ├── vm_genesis       # The genesis state creation, and blockchain genesis writeset
-    └── vm_runtime     # The bytecode interpreter
+    └── vm_runtime       # Verification and execution engine for the Move bytecode format
 ```